ansible-collections/ansible-consul/README.md

 This role also uses a host inventory variable to define the server's role when forming a cluster.
 One server should be designated as the bootstrap server that uses the `bootstrap_expect` configuration directive, and the other servers will connect to this server.
+You can also specify *client* as the role, and Consul will be configured as a client agent instead of a server.

 | Name           | Default Value | Description                        |
 | -------------- | ------------- | -----------------------------------|